Charles C. Johnson

+In 2025, Johnson was found guilty of civil racketeering and ordered to pay at least $40 million to the plaintiffs.
+They accused Johnson of falsely portraying himself as a U.S. intelligence asset with the aim of extorting them for large sums of money and equity.

 Education

 Johnson attended Milton Academy high school on scholarship.
 He attended Claremont McKenna College from 2007 to 2011.
-At college he was awarded the Eric Breindel Collegiate Journalism Award and the Publius Fellowship at the Claremont Institute.
+At college he was awarded the Eric Breindel Collegiate Journalism Award and the Claremont Institute Publius Fellowship.
 In 2016, Johnson wrote a memo encouraging Claremont Institute alumni to help elect Donald Trump as president.
+In 2021, Johnson told Rolling Stone he had broken with his past and supported Joe Biden.

 Controversies

 Peter Thiel

-Johnson has a long-standing relationship with Silicon Valley financier and Trump backer Peter Thiel, including collaboration on strategy against Gawker & work for the Trump campaign, as outlined in detail in the book The Contrarian.
+Johnson has a long-standing relationship with Silicon Valley financier and Trump backer Peter Thiel, including collaboration on strategy against Gawker and work for the Trump campaign, as outlined in detail in the book The Contrarian.

+Johnson both recruited and outed Thiel as a federal informant to Business Insider.

 Bob Menendez

 Johnson was involved in the creation of a Daily Caller story that accused U.S. Senator Bob Menendez (D-NJ) of soliciting underage prostitutes in the Dominican Republic.
-A criminal investigation of the case found no evidence, and the women making the allegations later admitted they had been paid by a local lawyer to make the claims.
+A criminal investigation of the case found no evidence, and the women making the allegations later admitted she had been paid by a local lawyer to make the claims.

 Cory Booker

 On October 14, 2013, Johnson published an article in The Daily Caller claiming that Newark mayor and then senatorial candidate Cory Booker never lived in Newark.
 The article cited neighbors of Booker's alleged address as evidence.
-Booker's campaign provided a reporter from BuzzFeed with rental checks and other documents for the address going back several years, and Booker's communication director dismissed Johnson's allegations as "laughable".
+Booker's campaign provided a reporter from BuzzFeed with rental checks and other documents for the address going back several years, and Booker's communications director dismissed Johnson's allegations as "laughable".
 According to Booker's campaign, he lived there from late 2006 to shortly before he was elected Senator in 2013.
 Johnson stood by his reporting, claiming that Booker may well have paid rent but did not live in Newark.